Contemporary knowledge about God, Evolution, and the meaning of human life.

 What does it mean that glory and disgrace are equally feared?
 It means that people fight for glory and then fear to lose it.

 And what does it mean that fame is a great distress in life?
-It means that I suffer great distress because I treasure my name.
+It means that one suffers great distress because one treasures one’s name.

-When I cease treasuring my name, I will have no distress.
+When one ceases to treasure one’s name, one will have no distress.

 14. If you look at Tao, you cannot notice It immediately.
 This is why It is called hard-to-be-seen.